clarinsi/STARK/settings.md

 **Value:** _\<maximum number of lines in the output file\>_

 Similarly, the optional `--max_lines` parameter defines the maximum number of trees (lines) in the output file, which gives a frequency-ranked list of trees.
 For example, value _100_ returns only the top-100 most frequent trees matching the input criteria.

-### `--internal_saves`
-**Value:** _\<path to folder for internal storage\>_

-The optional `--internal_saves` parameter speeds up performance for users repeating several different queries on the same treebank, as it avoids repeating same parts of the execution twice.
-To test it, simply uncomment the parameter in the `config.ini` file or provide a different path for the internal data storage.

-### `--cpu_cores`
-**Value:** _\<integer number\>_

-By default, STARK uses all available processors except one.
-The optional `--cpu_core` parameter allows the users to define a specific number of processors to be used in the process, for example to boost the tool's performance by running it on all available CPU cores.